rrdelaney/reason-scripts/README.md

 ```
 $ yarn create react-app <app-name> -- --scripts-version reason-scripts
 $ cd <app-name>
+$ yarn start
 ```

-This will create a new app the the `<app-name>` directory with the following directory layout:
+This will create a new app the the `<app-name>` directory with the following layout:

 ```
 <app-name>/